The Hutton Program is a unique and exciting summer experience for your budding fisheries or marine biologist!

 Eligibility

-Students: Application to the program is open to all high school juniors and seniors regardless of race, creed, or gender.
-Students in the classes of 2023, 2024 and 2025 are eligible to apply.
+Students: Application to the program is open to all rising high school juniors, seniors, and rising college freshman regardless of race, creed, or gender.
+Students in the classes of 2024, 2025 and 2026 are eligible to apply.
+Applicants must be 16 years of age by the close of applications, January 16th, 2024.

 Note: Students who have participated in the Hutton Program before are no longer eligible to apply.